hallogameboy/JEDI/README.md

 * Yaml 5.2 (or a compatible version)
 * ujson (or be subsequently replaced with geuine json)

+## Updates

+* Feb 2020: We update the script of generating the input files from partitioned raw data for the convenience of reproducing experiments.

 ## Experimental Datasets and Settings